Boost Health Mission Statement

 It takes a lot of energy and determination to maintain a healthy lifestyle to prevent the flare-ups and the progression of Hashimoto’s.
 With the increasing number of symptoms, their temporal and anatomic spread, changes in intensities as well as the individual differences, it becomes evident that Hashimoto’s is a complex disease.
 A disease where us patients can do much to manage it, and to contribute to slowing down the progression with keeping our health in check.

 To do so, one needs to know and understand a lot of quite advanced biology, such as immunology, nutrition, genetics and endocrinology; and the connection between them.
 This year, there were around 500 scientific publications on the topic of Hashimoto’s; this is about 1.5% of all-time publications on this subject, and they cover everything: headaches as precursors of Hashimoto’s (help with the early diagnostics), potential of selenium or vitamin D in lowering the antibody titer (management), likelihood of developing thyroid and other cancers, etc. One big issue is the lack of good and trustable scientific data: in a recent literature review Danish scientists have gone through 3500 research studies published in the past decades, and only 16 studies were deemed trustable enough to reach a conclusion.
 That is a waste of time and money for the entire society.
 In 2016 this should not still be happening.
 We should have tools to enable faster, better and cleaner data collection.
 We should be able to collect the data from different geographies and different people.
-This is one of our aims with Boost Health.
+This is one of our aims with Boost Thyroid.

 What are the plans for the app?